 Packing cubes are a wonderful invention.
 I have a couple sets from ebags and they’ve made suitcase organization a breeze.
 A couple years ago I began looking for ways to pack lighter and smarter.
 I was continually seeing these bags pop up on Pinterest and Youtube videos as the best packing cubes so I figured I’d give them a shot.
 These ebag ones are great quality and have served me well over the years.
 I use the large one for pants or heavy tops/vests and the medium for blouses and light shirts.
 The smaller ones are great for socks, underwear, headbands etc.

 Power converters and adapters are essential when traveling abroad, obviously.
 Unless you wanna fry your electronic device.
 My first couple trips abroad I was using a little plug and voltage converter.
 That was an okay system, but the voltage converter is HEAVY.
 I was browsing Amazon and found this guy.
 I bought it eons ago and have used it multiple times across several countries.
 It is SO nice to be able to take one device knowing I can charge/use anything while abroad.
 I keep the converter and the additional plugs and cord in one of the small ebags which keeps me nice and organized.
 The only time I had trouble with this was most recently in Portugal.
 For some reason, it was not compatible with my travel steamer.
 So, I don’t know.
-It also has a little fan that runs while it’s turned on and I’ve heard that annoys some people.
+Other than that it has a little fan that runs while it’s turned on and I’ve heard that annoys some people.

 These are the VERY BEST silicone travel bottles.
 I have tried other sets from various companies and always end up with leaks.
 I held out on the Gotoobs because they are expensive, but trust me, they’re worth it.

 This kit from Lewis & Clark is my first and only toiletry kit.
-It is starting to look a little well worn after several years, but it still serves its purpose.
+It is starting to look a little worn after several years, but it still serves its purpose.
 Before I was traveling that much I used to put my toiletries into ziplock bags and those would collectively go into a plastic grocery store bag.
 I know, right?
 I bought this on a whim because I figured I needed a better system and I could not be happier with it.
 It is cheap, compacts nicely, very durable, hangs, and gets the job done.

 I had seen these floating around Amazon for quite some time but for some reason always decided I didn’t need one.
 I recently did 33 gifts for Pete’s 33rd birthday and this was one of the gifts.
 We took it on our trip to Morocco and actually really liked it.
 It packs up nice and small, doesn’t leak when full, and has a carabiner to clip onto a bag.
 Water bottles are always such a pain to take traveling because they are so big, so this is a nice compromise!